-The holes in the bookcase on the left side of the fireplace are hidden with a picture and a crate turned on its side.
+The holes in the bookcase on the left side of the fireplace are hidden with shelving items such as a picture and a crate turned on its side.

 Ikea recently discontinued the Lack bookcases, but Ana White shows how you can build one for about $30.00 in this tutorial.

-And just so you can see what a difference paint and grasscloth wallpaper made for our Ikea bookshelves, I’ll give you some more before and afters:
+And just so you can see what a difference paint and grasscloth wallpaper made for our Ikea bookcases, I’ll give you some more before and after pictures: